emusat2021/IO-Math-Lessons/README.md

 GitHub Pages
 The project was deployed to GitHub Pages using the following steps:

-1. Logged in to GitHub and located the [GitHub Repository](https://github.com/emusat2021/IO-Math-Lessons)
+1. Logged in to GitHub and located the <a href="https://github.com/emusat2021/IO-Math-Lessons" target="_blank">GitHub Repository</a>
 2. At the top of the Repository, located the "Settings" Button on the menu.
 3. Scrolled down the Settings page until "GitHub Pages" Section was located.
 3. Under "Source", clicked the dropdown called "None" and selected "Master Branch".
 4. The page automatically refreshed.
-5. Scrolled back down through the page to locate the now published site [link](https://emusat2021.github.io/IO-Math-Lessons/) in the "GitHub Pages" section.
+5. Scrolled back down through the page to locate the now published site <a href="https://emusat2021.github.io/IO-Math-Lessons/" target="_blank">link</a> in the "GitHub Pages" section.

 ## Credits

 ### Code
-* Code for navbar taken from  [getbootstrap.com]https://getbootstrap.com/docs/4.6/components/navbar/ and eding slightly to fit project needs*/
+* Code for navbar taken from  <a href="https://getbootstrap.com/docs/4.6/components/navbar/" target="_blank">getbootstrap.com</a> and eding slightly to fit project needs*/
-* Code for section and form in Contact page from [Code Institute-Mini Project with Bootstrap 4 ](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4)
+* Code for section and form in Contact page from <a href="https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4" target="_blank">Code Institute-Mini Project with Bootstrap 4 </a>
-* Code for SIGN UP MODAL and link taken from [Portishead](https://irinatu17.github.io/Portishead)
+* Code for SIGN UP MODAL and link taken from <a href="https://irinatu17.github.io/Portishead" target="_blank">Portishead</a>
-* Code for footer taken from [resume-miniproject-bootstrap4](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/blob/master/09-adding-footer-content/index.html)
+* Code for footer taken from <a href="https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/blob/master/09-adding-footer-content/index.html" target="_blank">resume-miniproject-bootstrap4</a>
-* Code for footer with name [Portishead](https://irinatu17.github.io/Portishead)
+* Code for footer with name <a href="https://irinatu17.github.io/Portishead" target="_blank">Portishead</a>
-* Code for Testimonials taken from [BootstrappingYourNextBigIdea-BS4] https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/tree/master/04-BeyondBootstrap
+* Code for Testimonials taken from <a href="https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/tree/master/04-BeyondBootstrap" target="_blank">BootstrappingYourNextBigIdea-BS4</a>

 ### Content